metio/terraform-provider-k8s/docs/data-sources/operator_victoriametrics_com_vm_agent_v1beta1_manifest.md

 - `last_probe_time` (String) lastProbeTime is the time we probed the condition.
 - `last_transition_time` (String) lastTransitionTime is the time the condition transitioned from one status to another.
 - `message` (String) message is the human-readable message indicating details about last transition.
 - `reason` (String) reason is a unique, this should be a short, machine understandable string that gives the reason for condition's last transition.
-If it reports 'ResizeStarted' that means the underlying persistent volume is being resized.
+If it reports 'Resizing' that means the underlying persistent volume is being resized.

+<a id="nestedatt--spec--stateful_storage--volume_claim_template--status--modify_volume_status"></a>
+### Nested Schema for `spec.stateful_storage.volume_claim_template.status.modify_volume_status`

+Required:

+- `status` (String) status is the status of the ControllerModifyVolume operation.
+It can be in any of following states: - Pending Pending indicates that the PersistentVolumeClaim cannot be modified due to unmet requirements, such as the specified VolumeAttributesClass not existing. - InProgress InProgress indicates that the volume is being modified. - Infeasible Infeasible indicates that the request has been rejected as invalid by the CSI driver.
+To resolve the error, a valid VolumeAttributesClass needs to be specified.
+Note: New statuses can be added in the future.
+Consumers should check for unknown statuses and fail appropriately.

+Optional:

+- `target_volume_attributes_class_name` (String) targetVolumeAttributesClassName is the name of the VolumeAttributesClass the PVC currently being reconciled